-Madison Police report 'significant progress' in investigation of UW student's assault
+Madison police report 'significant progress' in investigation of UW student's assault

 Like many others living in the area, Mares and his roommates have been in touch with authorities since the attack, though he says he didn’t see anything that night.

-While Madison Police increase their patrols and collect physical, biological and digital evidence, UW-Madison Police Chief Kristen Roman said the UWPD has offered additional help to Madison police in the investigation, primarily assisting with increased patrols in areas near where the assault took place and State Street.
+While Madison police increase patrols and collect physical, biological and digital evidence, UW-Madison Police Chief Kristen Roman said the UWPD has offered additional help to Madison police in the investigation, primarily assisting with increased patrols in areas near where the assault took place and State Street.